kevball2/technicalpandadotcom/content/post/user-defined-types-in-action/index.md

     minimalTlsVersion: '1.2'
 ```

-Properties can be hard coded to ensure the template configuration meet security and business requirements.
-While it is possible for someone to modify the template during a PR, the expectation is that this change be caught during the review.
-If it was missed during the review, then the Azure Policy for SQL DB would block the deployment.
-Having layers of validation is crucial to ensuring proper configuration of your deployments.
+Templates can meet security and business requirements by limiting the property options available for the user.
+With this template a user would not be able to enable public network access through misconfiguration of a parameter file.
+While it is possible for someone to modify the template directly during a PR, the expectation is that this change will be caught during the PR review.
+If it was missed during the review, then Azure Policy would block the deployment in our environment.
+Having layers of validation is crucial to ensuring properly configured resources in your deployments.

 ### Template components

-Let's review the main components of our [template](https://github.com/kevball2/bicep-samples/blob/feat-initial/samples/user-defined-types/complex/templates/sql/server/main.bicep).
+Let's review the main components of our [template](https://github.com/kevball2/bicep-samples/blob/main/samples/user-defined-types/complex/templates/sql/server/main.bicep).

 Our template is organized into sections:
 - User Defined Types